ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Is Riboflavin-5-Phosphate better than Riboflavin?

-Riboflavin-5-Phosphate (R5P) is classified as T1 Preferred in the FormulaForge formulary, while Riboflavin is T2 Specialist.
+Riboflavin-5-Phosphate (R5P) is classified as Preferred Form by FormulaForge, while Riboflavin is Secondary Form.
 This reflects a research-based assessment of relative bioavailability for each form.
 "Better" depends on your individual goals and healthcare provider's guidance — the higher-tier form generally indicates more efficient absorption.

 What is the difference between Riboflavin-5-Phosphate and Riboflavin?

 Riboflavin-5-Phosphate (R5P) and Riboflavin are two distinct chemical forms of Vitamin B2.
-Riboflavin-5-Phosphate has a bioavailability rating of high (S1 — best tier) and is classified as T1 Preferred, while Riboflavin has a rating of good (S2) and is classified as T2 Specialist.
+Riboflavin-5-Phosphate has a bioavailability rating of high and is classified as Preferred Form, while Riboflavin has a rating of good and is classified as Secondary Form.
 These differences mean the two forms are not interchangeable at equal doses and may suit different health goals.

 Which form of Vitamin B2 is best absorbed — Riboflavin-5-Phosphate or Riboflavin?

-Based on our formulary bioavailability data, Riboflavin-5-Phosphate (R5P) has a higher absorption rating (high (S1 — best tier)) compared to Riboflavin (good (S2)).
+Based on FormulaForge bioavailability data, Riboflavin-5-Phosphate (R5P) has a higher absorption rating (high) compared to Riboflavin (good).
 Higher bioavailability means more of the active compound reaches systemic circulation per dose unit.
 We do not publish raw dose conversion ratios or proprietary calculation methodology.

 Can I switch from Riboflavin to Riboflavin-5-Phosphate?